An elementary proof that walk dimension is greater than two for Brownian motion on Sierpi\'{n}ski carpets: Abstract

 \section{Abstract}

-We give an elementary self-contained proof of the fact that the walk dimension of the Brownian motion on an \emph{arbitrary} generalized Sierpi\'{n}ski carpet is greater than two, no complete proof of which had been available in the literature.
-Our proof is based solely on the self-similarity and hypercubic symmetry of the associated Dirichlet form and on several very basic pieces of the theory of regular symmetric Dirichlet forms.
-We also present an application of this fact to the singularity of the energy measures with respect to the symmetric measure in this case, proved first by M.\ Hino in [\emph{Probab.\ Theory Related Fields} \textbf{132} (2005), no.\ 2, 265--290].
+We give an elementary self-contained proof of the fact that the walk dimension of the Brownian motion on an \emph{arbitrary} generalized Sierpi\'{n}ski carpet is greater than two, no proof of which in this generality had been available in the literature.
+Our proof is based solely on the self-similarity and hypercubic symmetry of the associated Dirichlet form and on several very basic pieces of functional analysis and the theory of regular symmetric Dirichlet forms.
+We also present an application of this fact to the singularity of the energy measures with respect to the canonical self-similar measure (uniform distribution) in this case, proved first by M.\ Hino in [\emph{Probab.\ Theory Related Fields} \textbf{132} (2005), no.\ 2, 265--290].